identibyte/identibyte-for-contact-form-7/readme.txt

 Setting it up is easy:

 1. Install the Identibyte for Contact Form 7 plugin
-2. Enter your Identibyte token ([from your dashboard](https://identibyte.com/dashboard)).
+2. Enable Identibyte validation on any Contact Form 7 email tag.

-3. Enable Identibyte validation on any Contact Form 7 email tag.
+Optionally, you can add your Identibyte API token to enable more API requests.
+Learn more about these things below.

 = How it works =